Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Build a cloud agent when queued work should run without relying on someone's laptop.

 Cloud agents stay online and can be shared by team members.
-This is the advanced path.
-Plan for OAuth, secure token storage, webhook delivery, a worker loop, session claims, and user-visible progress.
+Plan for OAuth, secure token storage, webhook delivery, an agent loop, session claims, and user-visible progress.

 Before you build